fizzmizer/AnalogiesInPhysics/content/authors/vincenzo/_index.md

 ---
 # Display name
-title: Giovanni Valente
+title: Vincenzo Fano

 # Full name (for SEO)
-first_name: Giovanni
+first_name: Vincenzo
-last_name: Valente
+last_name: Fano

 # Username (this should match the folder name)
 authors:
-  - giovanni
+  - vincenzo

 # Is this the primary user of the site?
 superuser: false